-Jenny Madorsky is General Manager and Vice President of Program & Product Management at Long Dash.
+Jenny Madorsky is the Senior Vice President and General Manager at Long Dash.
 She has led operational and digital transformations in the private and public sectors for over a decade.
 Ankita Callahan is Group Director of Talent & Culture at Long Dash, and formerly led resource management at Huge.
 She studied Cognitive Psychology at UC Irvine and has a Masters in Organizational Psychology and Business from Aston University.

 In our industry or professional services, it’s become clear that “The Great Resignation” is actually a “Great Reshuffle.”
 People aren’t just leaving their employers, they’re going to other organizations, often competitors.
 And they’re being drawn to places with cultures that are more diverse, inclusive, and purpose-driven.
 Our own study, Brand Prism, shows that 74 percent of the workforce feels it is increasingly important to work for a company with strong values.

 Since 2020, 61 percent of organizations have shifted focus to prioritize diversity practices in hiring, netting a significant increase in demographic diversity.
 However, diversity without inclusivity misses the point.
 Strong person-to-person connections are critical to building inclusion, and McKinsey found that building purpose within a workplace is “deeply intertwined with people who make up an organization.”
 The reality is that building a more diverse and purpose-driven culture isn’t just about boosting diversity numbers.
 It’s about building a culture where people value and trust one another.